mihirp161/mihirp161.github.io/_pages/about.md

 Designed in India.
 Made in the USA.\
 <sup><sup>*(I know it's cringey, but please go with it.)*</sup></sup>

-I'm Mihir Patel, a recent grad from Tampa, currently working as a data analyst at [the Southwest Florida Water Management District](https://www.swfwmd.state.fl.us/).
+I'm Mihir Patel, a recent grad from Tampa, currently working as a data scientist at [Luminosity, Inc.](http://luminosity-solutions.com/).

 Been fortunate enough to gain and share knowledge in the academic space for six-plus years.